Boston Convention and Exhibition Center: History

 In 2009, the Massachusetts Convention Center Authority launched the "Top 5 Campaign", aiming to make Boston one of the top five cities in North America for conventions.
 The initiative recommended increasing the number of local hotel rooms.
 PAX moved its eastern show to the convention hall in 2010.

 In 2011, the Authority sought approval for a $2 billion expansion.
 In 2012, the large Biotechnology Industry Organization conference said it would not return as scheduled in 2018 without more capacity.

 In the 2010s, a new Indigo Line was proposed by Governor Deval Patrick, using diesel multiple units (DMUs), to connect the BCEC to Back Bay Station and the many hotels there.
 Funding for DMUs was cut by Governor Charlie Baker, and Track 61 was instead converted to test newly manufactured trains for the MBTA Red Line.

 In April 2020, the Convention center was set up as a 1,000 bed alternate care site for COVID-19 patients as part of the government response to the COVID-19 pandemic in Boston, which had also eliminated demand for conferences.

 In 2022, governor Charlie Baker proposed selling the Hynes Convention Center and investing the proceeds in the BCEC.

+In July 2025, the Boston Convention and Exhibition Center was renamed to The Thomas Michael Menino Convention and Exhibition Center, after former Boston mayor Thomas Menino.